Simply Bangkok to Hanoi

 Day 5-Public Bus past rural villages to Battambang

-Today we travel by public bus from Siem Reap onto Battambong, a journey of approximately 3 hours.
-Battambong lies along a route that has seen countless Thai and the Khmer Rouge soldiers wind their way north and south, either in the pursuit of conquest, or in the case of the Khmer Rouge to escape the invading Vietnamese in 1979.
-The town is, surprisingly, Cambodia's second largest, a factor that has done little to detract from its laid-back feel, enhanced by a wealth of colonial villas and leafy streets.
-Depending upon our arrival time there may be an opportunity to explore this afternoon, taking in its traditional temples and French-colonial architecture.
+We leave Siem Reap behind us today and travel on to Battambong (a journey of around three hours).
+Battambang lies along a route that has seen countless Thai and Khmer Rouge soldiers wind their way north and south, either in the pursuit of conquest or in the case of the Khmer Rouge to escape the invading Vietnamese in 1979.
+Though the town is the second largest in Cambodia, it has a laid-back feel with its leafy streets and colonial villas.
+Depending on our arrival time, we might have time to explore this afternoon, taking in the town's traditional temples and French-colonial architecture.

 6